 Croydon council asked the public to send in their ideas on how to reimagine the old subways and bring them to life with a refreshing new use.

-Dozens of incredible submissions came in from far and wide and were split into 3 categories: professional, non-professional and under 18s.
 The public was then asked to provide comments on 13 shortlisted entries, and the submissions were posted as an exhibit outside on the hoardings at Fairfield Halls, as well as in the Croydon Clocktower.

 For competition enquiries contact the Growth Zone team at firstname.lastname@example.org.